-The initial part of the trail is the same of the one that ascends to Ravelli hut (that can be used to brake in two day this long hiking), but under the pinnacle over which the hut is built, from a plane called “of the vanished lake”, hike toward NW to reach Alpe Granus.
+The initial part of the trail is the same of the one that ascends to Ravelli hut (that can be used to brake in two day this long hiking), but under the pinnacle over which the hut is built, from a plane called “of the vanished lake”, you have to hike toward NW, to reach Alpe Granus, a small settlement.

-From Granus go on scrambling over the lovely green meadows in the direction of Corno Grosso, the most prominent summit between Straling and Corno Bianco.
+From Granus go on scrambling over the lovely green meadows, in the direction of Corno Grosso, the most prominent summit between Straling and Corno Bianco.

-When you get in the wide cirque below the east face of Corno Grosso,often covered by snow also during summer, hike toward W to enter in the steep gully that climbs to the narrow saddle of Coppa Pass, on the right of a small pinnacle at the basis of Corno Grosso N ridge.
+When you get in the wide cirque below the east face of Corno Grosso, often covered by snow even during summer, hike toward W, to enter in the steep gully that climbs to the narrow saddle of Coppa Pass, on the right of a small pinnacle.

-From the pass follow entirely the south ridge till the south summit(3020m).
-Discend then for 30 meters to the saddle under the south summit and climb the last part of the ridge, very narrow with some passages on rock evaluated as I and II degree of UIAA scale.
+From the pass, follow entirely the wide south ridge, till the south summit(3020m).
+Go down for 30 meters, to reach the saddle under the south summit, and, finally, climb the last part of the ridge, that is very narrow, with some passages on rock evaluated as I and II degree of UIAA scale.

 After two false summits you reach the highest point at 3115m.